successible/cleanslate/README.md

 ## Hosting Clean Slate

-> Note: Make sure you have completed the **Configuration** section above.
+> Important: Make sure you have completed the **Configuration** section above.

+> Note: If you do not want to use [Render.com](https://render.com), that is fine!
+However, your life will be a bit harder.
+One, you will need to monitor the `main` branch of the two, relevant repositories for changes.
+We do not use `git` tags or GitHub releases.
+Instead, we build everything of the `HEAD` of `main`.
+Two, you will need to run the build commands when those changes are detected.
+The build commands are listed below.

-- Deploy a PostgreSQL database on Render.
+- Deploy a PostgreSQL database on [Render.com](https://render.com)

 - Create a `.env` file.
 Replace `XXX` with your own value.
 Read the comments for guidance.